hansemannn/titanium-firebase-cloud-messaging/README.md

 ##### `didReceiveMessage`
   - `message` (Dictionary)

-Note: This method is only called on iOS 10+ and only for direct messages sent by Firebase.
+iOS Note: This method is only called on iOS 10+ and only for direct messages sent by Firebase.
 Normal Firebase push notifications are still delivered via the Titanium notification events, e.g. `notification` and `remotenotification`.

 ##### `didRefreshRegistrationToken`